Healthy Beginnings / Increasing Child Vaccination Rates

 |

-Description: This indicator shows up-to-date vaccination coverage for children ages 19-35 months.
-“Up-to-date” is defined as receiving vaccination series 4:3:1:4:3:1:4-FS.
-This means 4 or more doses of Diphtheria, Tetanus, and acellular Pertussis (whooping cough) vaccine (DTaP), 3 or more doses of poliovirus vaccine, 1 or more doses of any Measles, Mumps, and Rubella (MMR) vaccine, the full 4 vaccine series for Haemophilus influenzae type B (Hib), 3 or more doses of Hepatitis B vaccine, 1 or more doses of varicella vaccine, and 4 or more doses of Pneumococcal conjugate vaccine (PCV).
+Indicator Description: This indicator shows up-to-date vaccination coverage for children by 35 months of age.
+“Up-to-date” is referred to as “Combination series” by CDC and is defined as receiving vaccination series 4:3:1:3*:3:1 (in 2013 data, it was referred to as 4:3:1:4:3:1:4-FS).
+This means 4 or more doses of Diphtheria, Tetanus, and acellular Pertussis (whooping cough) vaccine (DTaP), 3 or more doses of poliovirus vaccine, 1 or more doses of any Measles, Mumps, and Rubella (MMR) vaccine, the full vaccine series (3 or 4 doses, depending on product type received) for Haemophilus influenzae type B (Hib), 3 or more doses of Hepatitis B vaccine, 1 or more doses of Varicella vaccine, and 4 or more doses of Pneumococcal conjugate vaccine (PCV).

 Data Limitations: Sample size for California is 400 households.